 What Does the Landlord Need to Do to Evict the Tenant?

 There are many reasons why a landlord might want to evict a tenant from the property.
-The most common, of course, is for non-payment of rent.
-Beyond that, the tenant, their children, or their pets might be significantly damaging the property beyond a reasonable "wear and tear" level.
-Speaking of pets, the tenant might be violating the lease, often by sneaking pets into a pet-free unit.
-And of course, there's always the possibility that the tenant is using the property for illegal purposes, such as trafficking in drugs or prostitution.
+The most common is for non-payment of rent.
+Beyond that, the tenant, visitors, children, or pets might damage the property beyond a reasonable "wear and tear" level.
+Speaking of pets, the tenant might be violating the lease by sneaking pets into a pet-free unit.
+There's always the possibility that the tenant is using the property for illegal purposes, such as trafficking in drugs or prostitution.

 Whatever your reason, eviction isn't as simple as throwing the tenants and their property onto the street.
 There are many rules which must be followed before a tenant can be legally evicted.
 Otherwise, you might open yourself up to a lawsuit, or even criminal trespassing charges.